bolajidevops/wordpress/README.md

 - Installing Apache, MySQL, WordPress and PHP on the EC2 instance.

-Image shows how apached was installed on my wordpress EC2 instance:
+Image showing how Apache was installed on my wordpress EC2 instance:

 ![alt text](image/installing-appache-httpd.png)